-I think the most memorable experience, and there have been many, is when I was a part of the first surgical team to go to Croatia during their war as a guest of the United Nations.
+I think the most memorable experience, and there have been many, is when I was a guest of the United Nations as part of the first surgical team to go to Croatia during their war.
 I had a man who lost his entire family during the war, and due to a mortar injury, had lost three quarters of his skull.
-Working in a basement of a makeshift operating room with limited resources, materials and an entire contingent of Croatian surgeons watching, I reconstructed this man’s skull using his own ribs and tissue from a distant site.
+Working in a basement of a makeshift operating room with limited resources, materials, and an entire contingent of Croatian surgeons watching, I reconstructed this man’s skull using his own ribs and tissue from a distant site.
 I will never forget the look on the man’s face and the tears in his eyes when he thanked me and told me that he felt that life was worth living again.

 What is the most challenging aspect of your job?

-The most challenging aspect of my job is to bring my A game on every single patient of every single day.
+The most challenging aspect of my job is to bring my A game to every single patient, every single day.
 Nothing less is acceptable.
-What I have done in the past week, year or 25 years doesn’t matter.
+What I have done in the past week, year, or 25 years doesn’t matter.
 The only thing that matters is what I do that day, at that moment.
 No one leaves my operating table until I am satisfied, and I am very difficult to satisfy.